SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Ex01Service_Genres_texts
 ```

-Knowing that - at the Data Definition Language ([DDL]) layer - the CDS model consists predominantly of tables and views, we can dig in and see which artifact is what with something we learned from [The Art and Science of CAP], in particular [in Episode 8] where we looked at the `sqlite_schema`.
+Knowing that - at the Data Definition Language ([DDL]) layer - the CDS model consists predominantly of tables and views, we can dig in and see the artifacts and their types with something we learned from [The Art and Science of CAP], in particular [in Episode 8] where we looked at the `sqlite_schema`.

 👉 In the SQLite shell, where you'll execute this and the next few commands, try this: